theBenForce/serverless-swagger-api/README.md

 ### Swagger File

 Add a `x-lambda-name` property to every path method to bind a part of the api to a lambda.
+Values specified for `x-lambda-name` is AWS CloudFormation resource names, i.e., [values in the form of `{normalizedFunctionName}LambdaFunction`](https://www.serverless.com/framework/docs/providers/aws/guide/resources#aws-cloudformation-resource-reference).
+For more information about naming rules, please refer to the [description](https://www.serverless.com/framework/docs/providers/aws/guide/resources#override-aws-cloudformation-resource) in the Serverless Framework documentation.

 ```yaml
 paths: